Writing Tasks

 Manual tasks¶

-By default a Cirrus CI task is automatically triggered when all it's dependency tasks
+By default a Cirrus CI task is automatically triggered when all its dependency tasks

 finished successfully.
 Sometimes though, it can be very handy to trigger some tasks manually, for example, perform a